What Is a Box Spread Option?

 - Awesome software: With so much data to crunch in a short time, computers give you the edge.
 Not too much work has been done to predict possible box spreads.
 Using algorithms or machine learning, you could be the first!

-Similar Options Strategies
+Similar Options Strategies to Box Options

 Most of us will find a unicorn long before a profitable box spread, although that doesn’t mean that similar strategies don’t exist.

 If you believe the market will move but aren’t sure of the direction, consider these options trading strategies.